yecdev/wry/README.md

 The Ycash Foundation maintains a permissionless, flow-restricted pipe for users to move between YEC and WRY on a limited basis.
 Use of the pipe currently requires a wallet that can perform shielded transactions, like [YecLite](https://github.com/yecdev/yeclite/releases) (recommended) or YecWallet.

 **Important Note: Currently, the pipe only support moving from YEC to WRY-on-BSC.
-Moving from WRY-on-BSC to YEC will be added by March 7, 2021.
-Ethereum support will be added sometime in March 2021.**
+Moving from WRY-on-BSC to YEC will be added by March 21, 2021.
+Ethereum support will be added by April 15.**

 ### Cap of $1,000 on Aggregate Flow During Last 24 Hours